Court of Justice/EU Court

 The European Court is not a normal court deciding on verdicts based on laws from a parliament.
 The EU-Court also develops the law.
 The Court has established EU law as a constitutional system, which has primacy over national laws.

-A verdict from the Court may have effects, which cannot be changed even if all members of the European Parliament should unanimously desire such changes.
-An interpretation of the treaties by the Court can only be changed by a new treaty agreed by all governments and then ratified with the support of all national parliaments or by referendums in some countries.
+A verdict from the Court may have legal effects which cannot be changed even if all members of the European Parliament should unanimously desire such a change.
+An interpretation of the treaties by the Court can only be changed by a new treaty agreed by all the EU governments and then ratified with the support of all national parliaments or by referendums in some countries.

 VERDICTS BY NUMBERS

 New figures are always updated under Number of EU laws.

 Up to May 2009, the Court of Justice had given 7968 verdicts.
 The Court of First Instance has added 2354.
 In total, the politically decided Acquis of Community law has been supplemented by 10,322 Court of Justice verdicts.